 FTA operates internally, externally and determines formal relationships with these Guiding Principles in mind.
 FTA is:

-Fashion Takes Action advances sustainability in the fashion system through education, awareness and collaboration.
+Fashion Takes Action advances sustainability in the entire fashion system through education, awareness and collaboration.

 WHAT WE DO

-Over the years we have worked with more than 300 apparel businesses and entrepreneurs, participated in over 50 events, collaborated with academics and NGOs and received millions of media impressions.
+Over the years we have worked with more than 400 apparel businesses and entrepreneurs, participated in over 50 events, collaborated with academics and NGOs and received tens of millions of media impressions.
 We look forward to continuing in this way, providing support to our growing membership base and continuing to raise awareness with the public.
 We are excited about our annual industry conference, the World Ethical Apparel Roundtable (WEAR) which we host in the fall, as well as our education program, My Clothes My World, currently delivered to students in grades 4-12, in 8 school boards across Ontario.
+In 2016 we relaunched Design Forward, a sustainable runway show featuring the top designers in Canada.
+For 2017 we are introducing an award component to Design Forward, where one winner will receive a prize valued at over $50,000 that will help them take their business to the next level.

 It is no secret that the fashion industry is facing many challenges, including but not limited to: the use of pesticides and fertilizers to grow cotton; the highly toxic chemicals used to process and treat fabric; sweatshops and unfair labour practices; enormous amounts of water required to make clothing; the unethical disposal of contaminated water; and the fast fashion frenzy that is contributing to the growing number of textiles that end up in landfill each year.